Biological effects of high-energy visible light: Blue LED light hazard

 A 2019 report by France's Agency for Food, Environmental and Occupational Health & Safety (ANSES) highlights short-term effects on the retina linked to intense exposure to blue LED light, and long-term effects linked to the onset of age-related macular degeneration.
 Although few studies have examined occupational causes of macular degeneration, they show that long-term sunlight exposure, specifically its blue-light component, is associated with macular degeneration in outdoor workers.
 While the CIE published its position on the low risk of blue-light hazard resulting from the use of LED technology in general lighting bulbs in April 2019, numerous studies have shown that LED light is more harmful than other light sources.

 The international standard IEC 62471 assesses the photobiological safety of light sources.
 A proposed standard, IEC 62778, provides additional guidance in the assessment of blue-light hazard of all lighting products.
+Blue light has been implicated as the cause of digital eye strain, but there is no robust evidence to support this hypothesis.
+As with other types of light therapy, there is no good evidence that blue light is of use in treating acne vulgaris.